By Stephen Walker

 Also from Ireland, Mike King, will give a presentation on the conservation of Saint Patrick’s Cross and the Downpatrick Market Cross.
 These two medieval stone monuments were also copied in stone to replace the originals in their traditional locations so that the older monuments could be protected from further weathering and deterioration.
 King is the former curator of Downpatrick Museum.
 King’s lecture is sponsored by a local monument company, Hart Brothers and Sons Memorials of Wellsville, NY.

 Other presentations will include artists doing show-and-tell presentations of their own art like Scottish fiber artist Ruth Black.
 Her presentation is titled Embroidering the Past - using textiles to explore the Pictish Stones of Northern Scotland.
 Ed Rooney of Philadelphia will expound on the computer graphics he creates in the Celtic style.
-Michael Carroll will give a presentation on his own work as well as a second lecture on the history and construction methods of key patterns.
+Michael Carroll will give a presentation on his own work as well as teaching a workshop titled Maze and key Patterns: The Diamond method.

 I will give a presentation on medieval metal casting techniques that will be a digest of several lectures I have given in Ireland and the UK over the past twelve years.
 Canadian enamel artist Catherine Crowe will also be addressing jewelry as she delves into the history of Celtic enamels.

 Lectures, presentations and discussions on Friday June 7 and Saturday June 8 will alternate with an exhibition, open to the public, of the artwork of the visiting artists and Friday evening from 6 to 8 PM at 1 Main Street in Andover.
 On Saturday evening there will be a banquet with traditional Celtic Music provided by The Jameson Sisters of Philadelphia.
-On Sunday afternoon Michael Carroll will offer a three-hour class titled Key patterns by hand and eye.
+On Sunday afternoon Michael Carroll will offer a three-hour class titled Key and maze patterns; the diamond method.

 More information on the conference and registration details can be found at https://www.celticartday.com/2019-conference or phone Walker Metalsmiths at 607-478-8567.